 “Prior to using WorkPro our inductions were inconsistent and we were spending up to 1hr managing the process per candidate.
 Now candidates are able to complete their induction requirements prior to attending an interview.
 Email alerts advise of the induction completion of any process and we only need to validate the results or process a Police Check Candidate prior to placement at a client site.” – Rusher Rogers

 ManpowerGroup is New Zealand’s leader in the creation and delivery of innovative workforce solutions and services that enable their clients to win in the changing world of work.
-The services span the entire employment cycle including permanent, temporary and contract recruitment; graduate and project recruitment; employee assessment; training; outplacement; outsourcing and consulting.
+The services span the entire employment cycle including permanent, temporary and contract recruitment; graduate and project recruitment; staff assessment; training; outplacement; outsourcing and consulting.

-Across Australia, an increasing number of organisations are requesting workers to complete a police check as part of the screening and recruitment process.
-This requirement is also finding its way into tender for many organisations for a range of outsourced services.
+Across Australia, an increasing number of businesses are requesting workers to complete a police check as part of the screening and recruitment process.
+This requirement is also finding its way into tender for many businesses for a range of outsourced services.
 The efficiency of this process has become not only a risk mitigation strategy but a competitive point of difference in some sectors, particularly those with contracted workforces.

-With 10-15 new employees joining its Laverton site every month, a time-efficient and reliable criminal history check process is fundamental to Toll’s talent management strategy.
-Since introducing a new, integrated system, the company has seen marked improvements in what was previously a disruptive process.
+With 10-15 new staff joining its Laverton site every month, a time-efficient and reliable criminal history check process is fundamental to Toll’s talent management strategy.
+Since introducing a new, integrated system, the business has seen marked improvements in what was previously a disruptive process.
 The warehouse distribution centre, which services one of Australia’s major supermarket chains, currently staffs around 600 permanent and casual workers, and is growing steadily.